-After discovering Gimonde, we headed to the beautiful city of Bragança – there were many places to visit and we only had a few hours.
+After discovering Gimonde, I headed to the beautiful city of Bragança – there were many places to visit and I only had a few hours.

-As you can imagine, we decided to begin our visit to the city by going to the amazing castle.
+As you can imagine, I decided to begin my visit to the city by going to the amazing castle.
 Bragança’s castle is located in the historic centre of the city and near the shores of Fervença river and is considered to be one of the most beautiful and better preserved Portuguese castles.

-Our first thoughts were visiting the donjon, however it was lunch time and so we decided to get to know the citadel and make a stroll through the castle walls.
-One of the things you must do is definitely stroll through the full extent of the wall because you’ll have the opportunity to admire the landscape, Fervença river, the park and part of the city.
+My first thoughts were visiting the donjon, however it was lunch time and so I decided to get to know the citadel and make a stroll on the ramparts.
+One of the things you must do is definitely stroll through the full extent of the ramparts because you’ll have the opportunity to admire the landscape, Fervença river, the park and part of the city.

-After the long stroll, we decided to climb down the walls and walk through the citadel looking for a place to have lunch – we found the restaurant Tasca do Zé Tuga.
-We recommend that you have lunch here because it is located in the citadel, inside the castle walls, and because it uses quality products typical of Bragança and of this region in northern Portugal.
+After the long stroll, I decided to climb down the ramparts and walk through the citadel looking for a place to have lunch – I found the restaurant Tasca do Zé Tuga.
+I recommend that you have lunch here because it is located in the citadel and because it uses quality products typical of Bragança and of this region in Northern Portugal.

-After lunch, we finally had the chance to visit donjon‘s interior.
-This majestic 17 metre wide and 34 metre high tower is the place where you can find the Military Museum of Bragança, one of the most complete military museums in the country.
+After lunch, I finally had the chance to visit the donjon‘s interior.
+This majestic 17-metre wide and 34-metre high tower is the place where you can find the Military Museum of Bragança, one of the most complete military museums in the country.

-If you visit this museum you’ll find several military pieces from different occasions, of which we can point out some original pieces from the African campaigns and some from the First World War.
+When you visit this museum, you’ll find several military pieces from different occasions, of which I can point out some original pieces from the African campaigns and some from the First World War.

-After having visited the beautiful donjon, we went to the church of Santa Maria – a Roman style church, considered to be the oldest church in Bragança.
-After that, we left the castle and went to the park nearby to relax – this is the perfect place to rest after the long walks on the city walls or if you want to enjoy a picnic.
+After having visited the beautiful donjon, I went to the church of Santa Maria – a Roman style church, considered to be the oldest church in Bragança.
+After that, I left the castle and went to the park nearby to relax – this is the perfect place to rest after the long walks on the ramparts or if you want to have a picnic.

-Our visit to Bragança was almost over, knowing that there was much more to see, however we still had time to drive to the amazing viewpoints in São Bartolomeu shrine.
+My visit to Bragança was almost over, knowing that there was much more to see, however I still had time to drive to the amazing viewpoints in São Bartolomeu shrine.

-When you get to São Bartolomeu shrine you’ll soon get mesmerized by the breathtaking views over the city.
-We also realized that the castle walls had the shape of a heart.
-Here you can also rest or enjoy a picnic because there is a park in the surrounding area.
+When you get to São Bartolomeu shrine, you’ll soon get mesmerised by the breathtaking views over the city.
+I also realised that the ramparts had the shape of a heart.
+Here you can also rest or have a picnic because there is a park in the surrounding area.

 To conclude, go to the other viewpoint, just 600 metres away from the shrine.
 Apart from the amazing views over the city and the outskirts, this place has a statue of St. Benedict, the patron saint of Bragança.